makenai/automate-js/notes.md

 ##Other measurements:

+- One full disc rotation is about 35.7 seconds (kinda close to 10 degrees per second)
 - Inner disc square: 12.75mm
 - Writing area is about 38mm x 28mm (remeasure)
 - Maximum disc radius looks about 38mm (top-most disc)